 Our supervising social workers also undertake and enjoy direct work with children and young people (where appropriate).
-A Caldecott Fostering support worker undertakes direct work and life story work with children and young people where this is agreed as part of the child's care plan.
-This work is guided by an experienced therapist.
+Caldecott Fostering support workers undertake life story work with children and young people where this is agreed as part of the child's care plan.

-Caldecott Fostering encourages foster carers to include children in family holidays.
-Sleepovers (respite) with other foster families is only used when it is either in the best interest of the child/young person or the foster carer.
-Caldecott Fostering pays foster carers 21 days sleepover ('respite care') allowance regardless of whether they use their allowance.
+Caldecott Fostering do not encourage foster carers to use their respite allowance to take holidays without foster children.
+Rather, respite is only used when it is either in the best interest of the child/young person or the foster carer.
+Caldecott Fostering pay foster carers 14 days respite allowance regardless of whether they use their respite allowance.

 All children and young people receive regular pocket money from their foster carers.
-The appropriate amounts and frequency are discussed at living arrangements meetings and form part of the child's plan.
+The appropriate amounts and frequency are discussed and agreed at placement agreement meetings and form part of the child's placement plan.
 Foster carers agree and ensure a weekly clothing allowance amount is available for each foster child which they (or the child dependent on age) may choose to use to purchase clothing.
-This amount is discussed, agreed and recorded at the living arrangements (placement planning) meeting.
+This amount is discussed, agreed and recorded at the placement planning meeting.
 Pocket money and clothing allowances are monitored and reviewed in supervision meetings.

-Caldecott Fostering ensures that money is saved weekly for every foster child for when they leave care, at which time their savings are made available to them.
+Caldecott Fostering ensure that money is saved weekly for every foster child for when they leave care, at which time their savings are made available to them.
 We encourage our foster carers to save at least £5 per week from their fostering allowance in a savings account.
 Caldecott Fostering also set aside £10 per week for each foster child.
-At the end of the fostering arrangements either at 18 years, or the end of the fostering arrangements (whichever is sooner) the foster carer is required to close the savings account and provide the local authority with the total savings amount, as is Caldecott Fostering.
+At the end of the placement either at 18 years, or the end of the placement (whichever is sooner) the foster carer is required to close the savings account and provide the local authority with the total savings amount, as is Caldecott Fostering.

-The current age range of children living with foster carers in the agency ranges from five years to seventeen years.
-Caldecott Fostering supports foster carers who wish to pursue special guardianship orders in respect of their looked after children.
+The current age range of children placed in the agency ranges from seven years to seventeen years.
+The children are of different genders and includes one sibling group.
+Caldecott Fostering support foster carers who wish to pursue special guardianship orders in respect of their looked after children.

-We pride ourselves on stability for children and young people as well as achieving permanence.
-If fostering arrangements are at risk of ending prematurely, we act proactively to arrange stability meetings and are responsive and flexible in providing additional support and services where this may be appropriate.
+We pride ourselves on placement stability and achieving permanence for our young people.
+If placements are at risk of disrupting, we act proactively to arrange placement stability meetings and are responsive and flexible in providing additional support and services where this may be appropriate.

 If a decision is made to end a placement, we ensure that children are moved in a planned and sensitive way.
-We hold disruption meetings with foster carers and local authorities to review any end, planned or unplanned, to identify learning and continuous improvement for all parties and to inform the child's care plan.
+We hold disruption meetings with foster carers Caldecott Fostering - Helping Children Build a Sustainable and Fulfilling Future and local authorities to review any placement end, planned or unplanned, to identify learning and continuous improvement for all parties and to inform the child's care plan.